MuhamedAly7/Scandiweb-Junior-Developer-Assignment/README.md

 - Add Product

 ## Required procedure
-Using the power of PHP + OOP paradigm to handle the variations between different products.
+Using the power of OOP paradigm to handle the variations between different products.

 ## My result
 I implemented the MVC (Model-View-Controller) pattern using the OOP paradigm for better separation of concerns and easier management.